Ramanand1101/task-tachnique/README.md

+Certainly!
+Here's the updated README file with the additional authentication middleware section:

+---

 # Task Management API

 This repository contains a simple Task Management API built using Node.js, Express, and MongoDB.
 The API allows users to manage tasks by providing endpoints for creating, retrieving, updating, and deleting tasks.